When someone you love decides they don’t want to be with you anymore, it can feel like your world is crumbling down.

 Healing isn’t a race.
 There’s no finish line where you suddenly feel ‘all better.’
 That’s why patience is key after a breakup.

-Healing comes in waves — some days, you’ll feel like you’re making tons of progress, and other times, it feels like you’re back at square one.
+Healing comes in waves — some days, you’ll feel like you’re making tons of progress and other times, it feels like you’re back at square one.
 That’s normal, and it’s okay.

 Instead of getting frustrated with yourself when you’re having a rough day, try acknowledging how far you’ve come.

+"You need to understand that you will crave the intimacy and familiarity of your ex for a period of time.
+The first weekend, after one month and after 3 months are common triggers.
+Also, anything traditionally romantic, family-oriented and all the things you normally do together will remind you of your partner.
 This is the brain making basic associations and you can't stop it.
-It takes time to experience those day-to-day happenings newly but eventually you won't have that automatic association anymore and it will get much easier."
+It takes time to experience those day-to-day happenings newly but eventually you won't have that automatic association anymore and it will get much easier." — Michelle Baxo | International Love Coach and Dating Expert

 Give Yourself Time to Reset